unOFFICIAL WILLIAM SMITH HOME PAGE

 After the prayer by the President, the following resolution was read and adopted:

-Resolved, that whereas, the Church of Jesus Christ of Latter-day Saints, has suffered much from the imposition of men professing to be pros and leaders of the Church, and have led their followers into sin and iniquities of the grossest kind and have thereby brought the principles of our Holy Religion into disrepute before the world.
+Resolved, that whereas, the Church of Jesus Christ of Latter-Day Saints, has suffered much from the imposition of men professing to be prophets and leaders of the Church, and have led their followers into sin and iniquities of the grossest kind, and have thereby brought the principles of our Holy Religion into disrepute before the world.
 Therefore

 Resolved, that a committee of six men be appointed to write a Proclamation to all the Saints, setting forth the true order of the Church, according to the Law of God.